ITECOMMPAY/qa-paracestamol/README.md

 only_tests | --only_tests parallelAfter/SomeParallelAfterCest.php | Run only these tests (see the "Setting test names" section)
 only_tests_respect_groups | --only_tests_respect_groups true | only_tests don't ignore selected groups
 skip_tests | --skip_tests SomeCest.php:test02 | Skip these tests
-skip_reruns | --skip_reruns SomeOtherCest.php:test02 | Do not rerun these tests
-not_dividable_rerun_whole | --not_dividable_rerun_whole NotDividableCest.php | These cests should not be divided in separate tests.
-If any test in the cest is failed then the whole cest will be reran not_dividable_rerun_failed | --not_dividable_rerun_failed NotDividableUntilRerunCest.php | These cests should not be divided in separate tests.
-If a test in the cest is failed then only the failed test will be reran

 ### Environment